joglomedia/terraform-install/README.md

 # terraform-install

-Bash command line to automate install and manage Terraform update from official executable binary file.
+Bash script to automate install and manage different versions of Terraform.
+Easily install Terraform and manage the binary executable update from official releases page.

 ## How to Install